 Although most sensorineural hearing loss is permanent, many with presbycusis or acquired sensorineural hearing loss may benefit from wearing hearing aids.
-Those with severe sensorineural hearing loss – both congenital and acquired – may benefit from a cochlear implant, an electronic hearing device which is surgically implanted directly into the inner ear with an external portion worn behind the ear.
+Those with severe sensorineural hearing loss – congenital or acquired – may benefit from a cochlear implant, an electronic hearing device which is surgically implanted directly into the inner ear with an external portion worn behind the ear.

 Of course, the first step to better hearing is to have a thorough hearing examination from a qualified hearing healthcare professional.
 They can work with you to determine the cause and extent of your hearing loss, as well as develop an individualized plan to treat it.
-To find a professional in your area, ask your family physician for a referral or visit our directory.
+To find a professional in your area, visit our directory.